cappe987/cappe987.github.io/content/blog/networks/2023-07-10-ptp-syntonization-synchronization.md

 requirement is that it should keep some accuracy during 5 seconds loss.
 In terms of PTP this may happen if its master clock goes down and it needs to find an new master.
-And during those 5 seconds while waiting for a new master it cannot wander too far away from the initial time.
+And during those 5 seconds while waiting for a new master it cannot drift too far away from the initial time.